ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 {: #order_virtualserver}

-When it is desired to create a new virtual or bare-metal server on a specific VLAN, it is necessary to use the **Device** menu on the **[Softlayer Dashboard](https://control.softlayer.com/)**.
+When it is desired to create a new virtual or bare-metal server on a specific VLAN, it is necessary to use the **Softlayer Device** menu on the **[Softlayer Dashboard](https://control.softlayer.com/)**.
 This dialog allows the target VLAN to be specified when a new device is provisioned.
 Note you will be prompted to enter your IBM ID again.
 It is not possible to order servers from the {{site.data.keyword.Bluemix_notm}} services catalog, or the default infrastructure console and specify the VLAN.
 {note:}

 1. Order a [virtual server](https://control.softlayer.com/devices)

-2. Select `Public Virtual Server` and the billing type (hourly).
+2. Select **Public Virtual Server** and the billing type (hourly).

   On the Virtual Server ordering page specify:
   - Data Center (Data Center same as the VRA)